-It corresponds to statement (i) in the HVI diagram.
+This corresponds to statement (i) in the HVI diagram.
 Register sharing is a functionality defined and programmed using the RegisterSharing class.
-Register sharing allows to share the content of N adjacent bits of a source register and write the information to a destination register in any of the other HVI engines included in the HVI execution.
-In this programming example this functionality is used to share the content of the digitizer register steps and write into the AWG register wfm_id to use it to select real-time the waveform to be played at each experiment step.
-In this programming example the register step is incremented at each iteration of the experiment inner loop.
-In a more generic case the feedback loop from the digitizer to the AWG can include a more complex processing on the acquired measured data so that the AWG can fast branch among the different possible waveforms in response to the feedback from the digitizer.
+Register sharing allows you to share the content of N adjacent bits of a source register and write the information to a destination register in any of the other HVI engines included in the HVI execution.
+In this programming example, this functionality is used to share the content of the digitizer register steps and write into the AWG register wfm_id to use it to select real-time the waveform to be played at each experiment step.
+In this programming example, the register step is incremented at each iteration of the experiment inner loop.
+In a more generic case, the feedback loop from the digitizer to the AWG can include more complex processing on the acquired measured data so that the AWG can fast branch among the different possible waveforms in response to the feedback from the digitizer.
 Keysight offers PathWave FPGA software as a design environment to implement complex data processing into the instrument FPGA to be used for example for such feedback loop.
-For more information please consult the PathWave FPGA User Manual on www.keysight.com
+For more information please consult the PathWave FPGA UserManual on www.keysight.com

-'''

-Previously defined registers
+''' Previously defined registers steps = sync_sequence.scopes[config.dig_engine_Name].registers[config.steps_Name] wfm_id = sync_sequence.scopes[config.awg_engine_Name].registers[config.wfm_id_Name]

-steps = sync_sequence.scopes[hvi_eng_Names.dig_engine].registers[register_Names.steps]

-wfm_id = sync_sequence.scopes[hvi_eng_Names.awg_engine].registers[register_Names.wfm_id]

-'''

-'''

 Add sync register sharing

 bits_to_share = 2

-sync_while_2.sync_sequence.add_sync_register_sharing('Share steps->wfm_id', 10, steps, wfm

-id, bits_to_share)
+sync_sequence.add_sync_register_sharing("Share steps->wfm_id", 260, steps, wfm_id, bits_to_share)

 '''